GEMIv1/SWM_Project/README.md

-﻿### Learning manegment system
+﻿### Learning Management System

 ## Functional Requirements

 ## Overview
-- The system conatins three types of users (admin, students, instructors) each can do different functionality also it conains courses each course has students enrolled in it and has quzies, lessons
+- The system contains three types of users (admin, students, instructors) each can do different functionality also it contains courses each course has students enrolled in it and has quizzes, lessons
-- The system allow the users to login, register, view profile
+- The system allows the users to login, register, view profile

 ## 1. User Management